 Many of our patients have mast cell activation syndrome (MCAS) and scents are a potent trigger for some MCAS patients, occasionally even causing anaphylaxis.
 For this reason, we ask all patients and visitors to our center to please avoid wearing scented products.

-We cannot guarantee your health will improve as a result of our care.
+We cannot guarantee your health will improve because of our care.
 We do have a very high success rate in making diagnoses and finding treatments that lead to an improvement in quality of life.
 This is always our goal, but as with everything in medicine (and life), nothing is 100% successful.

 The disabling nature of the diseases we treat as well as the limited number of providers knowledgeable in these diseases has created barriers to care for many patients.
-In an effort to reduce these barriers to care, Center for Multisystem Disease offers remote consultation and follow-up care for Colorado residents that have been evaluated in person at the Center for Multisystem Disease.
+To reduce these barriers to care, Center for Multisystem Disease offers remote follow-up care for patients that have been evaluated in person at the Center for Multisystem Disease.
 Telemedicine consultations are billed at the same rate as in-person evaluations.
 We are unable to guarantee that there will not be a data breach during telemedicine visits.
 By scheduling a teleconsultation, you understand and accept the small risk of a data breach.
-You also understand and accept that there may be some limitations to care due to the inability to perform a physical examination.
+You also understand and accept that there may be some limitations to care due to the inability to perform a physical examination or complete vital signs.
 If you do plan to take advantage of our telemedicine services, please ensure you have given your preferred number to our office to avoid any delays.
-We try to keep on schedule, but there is always a potential for your provider to be running late for remote visits and we ask that you allow a 45 minute window after your scheduled time in case there is a delay.
+We try to keep on schedule, but there is always a potential for Dr. Schofield to be running late for remote visits and we ask that you allow a 45-minute window after your scheduled time in case there is a delay.

 NO SHOW AND LATE CANCELLATION POLICY:

 Due to long appointment times, no-shows and late cancellations are particularly problematic and we ask for your help in avoiding missed appointments.
-For new patient initial consultation and post-consultation visits, any no-show or cancellation less than 72 business hours of the scheduled appointment time will be charged $300.
-For follow-up visits, any no-show or cancellation less than 48 business hours of the scheduled appointment time will be charged $150.
+For new patient initial consultation and post-consultation visits, any no-show or cancellation less than 72 business hours of the scheduled appointment time will be charged 50% of the visit fee.
+For follow-up visits, any no-show or cancellation less than 48 business hours of the scheduled appointment time will be charged 50% of the visit fee.
 For visits cancelled after the cancellation window, we will attempt to reschedule another patient into your time slot.
-If we are able to successfully reschedule another patient, then you will not be charged.
+If we can successfully reschedule another patient, then you will not be charged.
 This is not always possible with such short notice.
 If the reason for cancellation is your inability to get to the clinic, your visit can be conducted by telephone or using a surrogate if informed consent is provided.

 If you are late for your scheduled appointment time, you will be seen for the remainder of your scheduled appointment time and billed for the entire appointment.

 Diagnoses will not be made over the portal and new medications will not be started over the portal.
-If you have new symptoms, you must be evaluated in person by your primary care physician or an emergency provider to be sure there is not a new condition unrelated to the condition(s) we are managing at Center for Multisystem Disease.
-If you have increasing symptoms, we will make every effort to try to fit you into the schedule, but this is not always possible and you may need to see your primary care physician who can contact your Center for Multisystem Disease provider if needed.
+If you have new symptoms, you must be evaluated in person by your primary care physician or an emergency provider to be sure there is not a new condition unrelated to the condition(s) we are managing at the Center for Multisystem Disease.
+If you have increasing symptoms, we will make every effort to try to fit you into the schedule, but this is not always possible, and you may need to see your primary care physician who can contact Dr. Schofield if needed.
 We do attempt to address portal messages as soon as possible, but given our small office, there may be times when we cannot get to your message for 72 hours or even longer, especially over weekends or holidays or if there is a staff or provider absence.

-Some patients may choose to carry out 5-10 minute portal-based "visits" which will cost about the same as a co-pay and allow for discussion of concerns or review of medication trials in "real-time" rather than waiting for an appointment.
+Some patients may choose to carry out 5–10-minute portal-based "visits" which will cost about the same as a co-pay and allow for discussion of concerns or review of medication trials in "real-time" rather than waiting for an appointment.
 This kind of visit has several advantages, but also has some limitations and may work great for some patients, but not for others.
 It can be a great way to follow patients with MCAS undergoing frequent medication trials.
 Periodic in-person visits are still recommended.
 Keep in mind that provider time involved in portal "visits" includes time to review your chart in the context of the questions or concerns raised and not just the time spent typing.
-If you communicate often, time spent reviewing your chart will be minimal due to regular involvement in your care.
+If you communicate often, time spent reviewing your chart will be minimal due to regular involvement in your care and familiarity with your case.

 PRIOR AUTHORIZATIONS, APPEALS, LETTERS OF MEDICAL NECESSITY POLICY: